chemzqm/reactive-lite/Readme.md

 function(money) { return '$' + money }
 ```

-The function context is `null` and called with the property value defined in element textContent
+No context for format, the result is rendered with `el.textContent`

 * **render** `<div data-render="checkActive" >Show on active</div>` with function like